learning to see differently

 Interfaith is something I live and breathe; my own spiritual practice is a woven connection of many paths, and I know it can work.
 I was raised in a skeptical scientific household but was drawn to spirituality early; baptized Unitarian, confirmed Episcopalian, attended Quaker school, celebrated Holy days with my Jewish neighbors as a child, and with my Native American neighbors as an adult.
-I studied Taoism, sat Za-zen, and am, by nature, drawn to all Earth-based traditions.
+I studied Taoism, sat Za-zen, and am, by nature, drawn to all Earth-based traditions, and am an active member of the Order of Ovates, Bards, and Druids.
 I co-directed a women’s mystery school in Santa Fe, NM for 6 years, taught at Chris Griscom’s the Light Institute in Galisteo, NM for two, years and at Alan Oken’s The Wisdom School for 4.
 I was ordained by (and worked as Registrar and Dean for) The New Seminary, America’s oldest Interfaith seminary, founded originally by Reverend John Mundy, Father Giles Spoonhour, Swami Satchidananda, and Rabbi Gelberman.
 I see my other work, my life-long practice of astrology, as an affirmation of the enormity of Spirit and the interconnectedness of all existence.

 I have two metaphors that help me describe my Interfaith perspective, one mathematical, the other biological.
 My father was a set theorist (an abstract mathematician that looked for patterns), he often used a diagram of intersecting sets, the Venn diagram you might remember from high school geometry, to describe phenomena.
 For example: I am looking for all our blue cups, i.e. the intersection between the set of all cups, and the set of all our objects that are blue.